Plant and Environmental Protection Sciences (PEPS)

 PEPS 660 Seminar in Plant Pathology (1) Seminar on research and topics in plant pathology.
 Repeatable unlimited times.
 A-F only.
 Pre: graduate standing or consent.

 PEPS 661 Medical and Veterinary Entomology (3) (2 Lec, 1 3-hr Lab) Vector control; insects and other arthropods in relation to human and animal diseases.
+A-F only.
 Pre: 363 or consent.

 PEPS 662 Systematics and Phylogenetics (3) (2 Lec, 1 3-hr Lab) Classification and study of diversity among insects and other life forms.
 Use of morphological and molecular characters to reconstruct evolutionary histories.
 A-F only.
 Pre: graduate standing or consent.